TroyRobinson/NEProto/README.md

 ### components/CensusChat.tsx
 - Single chat interface for questions and metric requests
 - Detects simple commands locally and loads stats automatically
-- Sends conversation and stats context to `/api/chat`
+- Sends active metric data to `/api/chat`
+- Notifies when a deeper model is consulted
 - Persists chat messages to localStorage
 - Collapsible container with reopen button; clear controls for chat and active metrics